tumashu/org2web/README.md

                                [ REMOTE ]

-2.  org-webpage's default config is \`org-publish-project-alist' style alist, which can manage multi-site configs in an emacs session easily.
+2. OWP's default config is \`org-publish-project-alist' style alist, which can manage multi-site configs in an emacs session easily.
 3.  org-website find theme-files from a **themes-list** in sequence and same theme-file first found will be used.
 User can set **fallback theme** with the help of this feature.
 4.  org-website include a tiny emacs web server, which can be used to test publish.
 5.  org-website can use other uploaders to upload website, for example: rclone.
 6.  &#x2026;

-<a id="orgb24df57"></a>
+<a id="orgd9e21d2"></a>

 ## Installation

-org-webpage is now available from the famous emacs package repo [melpa](http://melpa.milkbox.net/) so the recommended way is to install it through emacs package management system.
+OWP is now available from the famous emacs package repo [melpa](http://melpa.milkbox.net/) so the recommended way is to install it through emacs package management system.
 For more info about installation, please see **tips.org** in the "doc" folder.

-<a id="org303581d"></a>
+<a id="org8d0d6fd"></a>

 ## Configuration

-org-webpage use variable \`owp-projects' to store all projects's configures, user can add a project with the help of \`add-to-list' function, but the easiest way is using \`owp-add-project' function.
+OWP use variable \`owp-projects' to store all projects's configures, user can add a project with the help of \`add-to-list' function, but the easiest way is using \`owp-add-project' function.

 The follow code is [my website](http://tumashu.github.com)'s [config](https://github.com/tumashu/tumashu.github.com/blob/source/eh-website.el), you can adjust and paste it to your `.emacs` file:

-    (add-to-list 'load-path "path/to/org-webpage") ; Only needed if you install org-webpage manually
+    (add-to-list 'load-path "path/to/owp") ; Only needed if you install owp manually

-    (require 'org-webpage)
+    (require 'owp)

     (owp-add-project
      '("tumashu.github.com"